 The name can be broken down into "micro," which means small; "otia," which means ear; and "atresia," which means without an opening.

 What causes microtia and atresia?

 Microtia happens because of a mix of genetic and environmental factors.
 The exact cause for most patients is not clear.
 Sometimes, the condition is passed to a child from a parent.

-The prescription drugs Isotretinoin (Accutane) and Thalidomide can cause microtia (and other conditions) when used during early pregnancy.
+Microtia and atresia has not been linked to anything the mother did or didn't do during pregnancy, except in very rare cases of taking certain prescription drugs.
+The prescription drugs Isotretinoin (Accutane) and Thalidomide, for example, can cause microtia (and other conditions) when used during early pregnancy.
 Both drugs are not allowed to be used in women who are pregnant.

 Who gets microtia and atresia?